Applifier/unity-ads-helper/README.md

 However, when offering rewarded ads, you may also want to limit how often users are able to redeem rewards for watching ads.
 In this case, you could implement a cooldown between ads.

 Let's update the the ButtonExample script with a method to reward users and set the cooldown for the next ad.
-We will assign this method to the `OnFinished`, which is only called when an ad is watched but not skipped.
+We will assign this method to the `onFinished`, which is only called when an ad is watched but not skipped.

 **C# Example – ButtonExample.cs**
 ```csharp